 Exposition Through Text: Dialogue

 Dialogue is one of the most powerful tools we have when it comes to exposition.
-It allows you to tell your readers all about your characters without boring them with long descriptions.
+It tells your readers all about your characters without boring them with long descriptions.

-Unlike long-winded descriptions, dialogue keeps your reader engaged and helps them visualize what’s happening in your story as it unfolds.
-Dialogue can be used in so many ways to move the plot forward and create character development.
+Unlike long-winded descriptions, dialogue keeps your reader engaged and helps them visualize your story unfolding.
+Dialogue can be used to move the plot forward and create character development.